kingnguyen93/Xamarin.Forms.TinyMVVM/README.md

         }

         /// <summary>
-        /// This method is called when the PageModel is created.
+        /// This method is called when the page is Push'd.
         /// </summary>
         public virtual void OnCreated()
         {